TorstenScholz/h2i/README.md

 Pull data from homematic ccu via xmlapi and stores them inside a time series database like influxdb.

 ## Install
 Easy and strait forward.
-Just 3 steps are neede:
+Just 3 steps are needed:
 1. Download and unpack the zip file or clone the git repository.
 2. Edit the settings section of h2i file with you desired program editor.
 3. Move the h2i file to /usr/local/bin.